kjeshang/NespressoMetropolisTrainingMatrixSummarization/README.md

 |Abstractive|BART|This technique combines auto-regressive and auto-encoder architectures for sequence-to-sequence tasks like summarization and generation.|
 |Abstractive|T5|This technique focuses on a text-to-text approach with a fill-in-the-blank pre-training objective.|

+### Summarization Implementation

+Below is a step-by-step breakdown of how the summarization of the extracted text took place via the aforementioned methods and techniques.
+1.

 ## Evaluation

 ### Evaluation Metrics